-- 1. Use or possession of a firearm by a specific employee is authorized by Board action.
-[See CKE] - A District employee who holds a Texas handgun license stores a handgun or other firearm in a locked vehicle in a parking lot, parking garage, or other parking area provided by the District, provided the handgun or other firearm is not loaded and not in plain view; or - 3.
+- A District employee who holds a Texas handgun license stores a handgun or other firearm in a locked vehicle in a parking lot, parking garage, or other parking area provided by the District, provided the handgun or other firearm is not loaded and not in plain view; or - 2.
 The use, possession, or display of an otherwise prohibited weapon takes place as part of a District-approved activity supervised by proper authorities.
 [See FOD]